On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

-As all vertices have a demand (recall that we are considering an instance of MVTSP), any optimal solution $s$ of the problem must visit all vertices.
-Hence by applying Lemma~\ref{lem:s-rtours} to any optimal solution $s$ and directed tree $T$ containing all vertices of $X$ (of size at most $2k$), there exists a solution $f$ to the given \textsc{MVTSP} instance such that $G_{f}$ is connected and
+Let $s$ be an optimal solution of the \textsc{MVTSP} instance, so $s$ visits every vertex at least once.
+Hence there exists a directed tree $T\subseteq \supp(s)$, covering all vertices of $X$, of size at most $2k$.
+This tree exists by similar arguments as in the proof of Theorem~\ref{thm:XFPT}.
+We apply Lemma~\ref{lem:s-rtours} to $s$ and $T$, to find that there exists an optimal solution $f$ to the given \textsc{MVTSP} instance such that

-In particular, this also means that at most $8k^2$ edges of $F$ are different in a solution $f$ of \textsc{MVTSP} that is close compared to $r$.
+We note that $G_f$ is connected because $T \subseteq \supp(f)$ and $T$ connects all the vertices of the vertex cover.
+Equation~\eqref{eq:boundonf} implies that at most $8k^2$ edges of $\overl{F}$ and $\overr{F}$ are different in an optimal solution $f$ of \textsc{MVTSP} that is close compared to $r$.